influitive/apartment/README.md

 Apartment::Elevators::Subdomain.excluded_subdomains = ['www']
 ```

 This functions much in the same way as Apartment.excluded_models.
-This example will prevent switching your database when the subdomain is www.
+This example will prevent switching your tenant when the subdomain is www.
 Handy for subdomains like: "public", "www", and "admin" :)

 **Switch on domain**
 To switch based on full domain (excluding subdomains *ie 'www'* and top level domains *ie '.com'* ) use the following: